kevinschaich/mintable/README.md

 ![Setup Wizard](./src/static/setup.png)

-You can see a full list of options in the [Config Docs](./docs/CONFIG.md).
+You can see a full list of options in the **[Config Docs](./docs/CONFIG.md)**.

 ## FAQs

 **How is this different from [build-your-own-mint](https://github.com/yyx990803/build-your-own-mint)?**

-* [build-your-own-mint](https://github.com/yyx990803/build-your-own-mint) is a set of scripts to integrate Plaid and Google Sheets.
-It makes no assumptions about what you want your spreadsheet to look like, and you define your own logic to map transactions to spreadsheet updates.
+* **[build-your-own-mint](https://github.com/yyx990803/build-your-own-mint)** is a set of scripts which solely facilitates the integration between Plaid and Google Sheets.
+It makes no assumptions about what you want your spreadsheet to look like, and you have to define your own logic to map transactions to spreadsheet updates.
-* [Mintable](#) is and end-to-end system that works out of the box.
+* **[Mintable](#)** is and end-to-end system that works out of the box.
 It comes with a setup wizard, a web-based configuration server, pluggable providers (you're not limited to just Plaid & Google Sheets), and a spreadsheet template.

 **Do I have to give my data to Plaid and Google?
 Are there any completely self-hosted alternatives I can use?**